 Fact #2: Toronto Tap Water is Fine

 Toronto’s tap water is some of the most closely watched and regulated tap water supplies in the entire country, if not the continent.
 The water is continually tested for minerals, bacteria and more every four to six hours, depending on the time of day, to ensure the entire city’s supply is clean and safe for consumption.
 So when people claim that bottled water is better for you, this simply isn’t the case.
 In fact, many bottled water companies have lower standards than Toronto for the water in bottles, which means the inverse could be true.

 Fact #3: Your Plumbing Could Be Dangerous

 While Toronto tap water is perfectly safe to drink, that doesn’t mean it’s safe in your home.
 In fact, the water coming out of your taps could be dangerous because of your plumbing system.
 Many Toronto homes are actually suffering from lead contamination as a result of older plumbing systems that use lead pipes or lead pipe fixtures.
 These lead components end up leaking lead into the water, which can cause problems for children, pregnant women, and adolescents.
 So if you live in an older home, you should have your tap water checked immediately.
-If you have lead problems, it might be best to switch to bottled water until you can have your lead pipes replaced.
+If you have lead problems, it might be best to switch to bottled water until you can hire someone to replace your lead pipes .

 Toronto tap water is a lot more safe than people think, making the bottled water industry one of convenience in the city, not necessity.
 If you rely on bottled water, it may be time to simply start using tap water in your home.
 But this is only after you’ve had your own water tested for lead.
 Have your system professional inspected for lead and other issues may have.
 It could lead to higher quality, and safer, tap water.